Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental results

+From the perspective of the bias--variance trade-off \citep{normalized-dpsgd-deepmind,rehn2026on}, the effect of the clipping norm is regime-dependent.
+When clipping bias is limited and the variance of the privatized update is the dominant source of error, smaller clipping norms can improve performance.
+This is consistent with the observations of \citet{normalized-dpsgd-deepmind}.
+However, this behavior need not transfer to settings where clipping bias becomes non-negligible, for example under tighter privacy budgets, smaller models, or subgroup-sensitive objectives involving minority or confusable samples.
+In such settings, overly small clipping norms can suppress informative gradients from hard examples or underperforming subgroups, thereby degrading worst-class performance.
+Our empirical results suggest that the settings considered in this work fall closer to this bias-dominated regime, which explains why enforcing a positive lower bound on the adaptive clipping norm can be beneficial.

+\paragraph{Tabular datasets} Bounded adaptive clipping consistently matches or exceeds the best performance across genders and $\varepsilon$ levels in \Cref{sfig:tabular_accM_accF}.

+On the Adult dataset, where subgroup accuracies differ markedly, our method improves the performances for both groups.
+On the Dutch dataset, where subgroup accuracies are more balanced, bounded clipping yields comparable accuracy for females and slightly better accuracy for males than the others.

+Unbounded adaptive clipping is consistently weaker, reflecting its tendency to shrink the clipping bound too aggressively and suppress subgroup gradients.
+AUTO has a similar issue, as it effectively applies a clipping bound smaller than most gradient norms, discarding magnitude information and harming optimization of large-gradient samples.
+In contrast, bounded adaptive clipping preserves magnitude information and achieves fairer, more stable performance across subgroups.

+To further contextualize these results, we examine demographic parity on the tabular datasets in \Cref{sfig:tabular_dp_avgacc}.
+Across these datasets, bounded adaptive clipping achieves competitive demographic-parity scores while simultaneously attaining high group accuracies.
+This places our method in the upper-right region of the accuracy–parity plots, showing that the reduced disparate impact is not a consequence of degraded performance but reflects a genuine improvement in group outcomes.
+The resulting accuracy–parity trade-off exhibits a clear Pareto structure: no alternative method achieves strictly better accuracy without reducing demographic parity, nor strictly better parity without losing accuracy.
+Thus, bounded adaptive clipping lies on the empirical Pareto frontier.

+More broadly, demographic parity and high predictive accuracy are often mutually constraining \citep{defrance2025maximal}, and our results reflect this theoretical tension.
+Methods that achieve very high demographic-parity scores typically do so at the cost of substantially lower accuracy, illustrating a limitation of this metric: it can appear “fair’’ simply because the model is uninformative.
+In contrast, bounded adaptive clipping maintains strong utility while improving fairness, avoiding misleading fairness gains that arise from uniformly low-utility classifiers.

-Together with the image classification experiments, these results highlight the generality of our approach: it performs well not only in complex, high-variance deep learning tasks, but also in constrained, low-capacity settings typical of DP learning with tabular data.
+Together with the image-classification experiments, these results demonstrate the generality of our approach: it not only performs well in complex, high-variance deep learning tasks, but also remains effective in the constrained, low-capacity settings typical of DP learning on tabular data.
+The analyses further show that bounded adaptive clipping consistently lies on the empirical Pareto frontier across datasets and privacy budgets. \Cref{appss:heatmap} presents the landscape of the hyperparameter space, confirming the robustness of bounded clipping over a wide range of hyperparameter settings.

+Introducing additional hyperparameters increases the cost of hyperparameter optimization.
+To mitigate this overhead, we propose a simple heuristic (use constant $C_{LB=0.1}$ across settings) that substantially reduces tuning effort while retaining strong performance.
+The results are described in \Cref{appssec:heuristic}, demonstrating close to optimal performance across all settings.